SRvSaha/CoWinVaccineSlotFinder/README.md

 - [x] OTP Regeneration/Validation on Timeout/Session Expiry
 - [x] Zero Setup Application, Just Download and Run!
 Easy to Use!
 - [x] No specialized Software required for modification of Config file
+- [ ] Allow Any Vaccine Type and Any Fee Type for Booking Slots; Remove Mandatory Filters on VaccineType and FeeType
 - [ ] Integration of Notification Engine with Telegram Bot
 - [ ] Integration of Notification Engine with Mail Service
 - [ ] Integration of Notification Engine with Mobile Push notification example by using IFTTT Service